| | | | | | | |

 Quicklace shoe laces for walking the Camino de Santiago

 I’m also trying the Vivobarefoot Tracker Low.
 So far, so good.
 These shoes are “barefoot shoes,” so they are minimalist and meant to mimic a barefoot experience.
-For this reason, they don’t supply the same support as a hiking shoe/boot, but they do provide some support and a lot of traction.
+For this reason, they don’t offer the same support as a hiking shoe/boot, but they do provide some support and a lot of traction.
 They are lightweight and they breathe well, even though they are water-resistant.
-They take a while to break in and it takes a while to adjust to the barefoot-style, so I’ll keep you posted!
+They take a while to get used to because the barefoot style means that the feet need to be stronger as they aren’t relying on the shoe structure for support.
+Right now, I really like them, but I can’t, yet, walk long distances in them.
+I’ll keep you posted!

 Do consider a pair of shower shoes